Meet the Staff

 All staff members at Little Jack’s Corner are background checked, and are cleared by the Department of Justice, FBI, and Child Abuse Registry.
 Criteria for all staff include CPR and Pediatric Preventative Health and Safety Certifications.
 Teachers have a minimum of a BA.
 Little Jack’s Corner prides itself in continued Professional Development and ongoing dialogue with Reggio Inspired Educators around the world.

 Natalie Mullaney, Director

 Natalie continued her education as she completed her Associates in Social Science, and Bachelor degree in Child Development, with a minor in Child Administration.
-Among many of her qualifications and talents, she not only comes with a background in the Fine Arts and a Royal Academy of Dance trained dancer, but has achieved the Scholastic Achievement award, by being nominated in the top 5% out of 675 students in her graduating class of 2013.
+Among many of her qualifications and talents, she not only comes with a background in the Fine Arts and a Royal Academy of Dance trained dancer, but has achieved the Scholastic Achievement award, nominated in the top 5% out of 675 students in her graduating class of 2013.
 She is excited about the recent new upgrades to their program since her recent visit to New Zealand, and throughout the U.S. The school feels like a home away from home for the children.
-This is very important to maintain a sense of calm, serene environments where children are deeply engaged especially during a time of Covid 19, where children need a sense of calm, and from the isolation they've been in.
+This is very important to maintain a sense of calm, serene environments where children are deeply engaged especially during a time of Covid-19, where children need a sense of calm, and freedom from the isolation they've been in.

 Chuck Mullaney, CFO